Can bioimpedance (BIA) analysis interfere with my ICD?

 Can I use a welder?

-Limit welding to currents less than 160 amps
+Limit welding to currents below 160 amps

 Unlike most other household power tools, welding with currents above 160 amps may have a higher tendency to temporarily affect the normal function of your pacemaker or implantable defibrillator.

-Even though most electromagnetic fields in the home environment will rarely affect the function of a pacemaker or implantable defibrillator, it is recommended you keep any item containing magnets away (at least 6 inches/15 centimeters) from your pacemaker or implantable defibrillator.
+Even though most electromagnetic fields in the home environment will rarely affect the function of a pacemaker or ICD, it is recommended you keep any item containing magnets at least 15cm (6 inches) away from your device.

-The reason for this is because there is a small magnetically activated switch built into the electronics of pacemakers and implantable defibrillators.
-This internal switch is designed to close when a magnet of enough strength is placed over it.
+The reason for this is that there is a small magnetically activated switch built into pacemakers and ICDs.
+This internal switch is designed to close when a magnet of sufficient strength is placed over it.

-When the internal switch is closed in the pacemaker, the pacemaker paces the heart at a continuous pre-set rate (which could be different than the rate your doctor programmed).
+When the switch closes in a pacemaker, the device paces the heart at a fixed pre-set rate (which may differ from your programmed settings).

-When the internal switch is closed in an implantable defibrillator, it prevents it from delivering treatment therapies.
+When the switch closes in an ICD, it prevents the device from delivering treatment therapies.

-You may not always know if an item has a magnet in it.
-However, if you use household items as they are intended, and they are properly maintained, they should have no effect on your heart device.
-This includes microwaves, kitchen appliances, cordless phones, radios, televisions, video games, CD players, hair dryers, electric shavers, electric toothbrushes, electric blankets, leaf blowers, lawn mowers, garage door openers, computers, and small shop tools.
+You may not always know whether an item contains a magnet.
+However, if household items are used as intended and properly maintained, they should have no effect on your heart device.
+This includes microwaves, kitchen appliances, cordless phones, radios, televisions, computers, hair dryers, electric shavers, electric toothbrushes, electric blankets, and small power tools.

-If you mistakenly place a magnet too close to your heart device, simply move the item away.
+If you accidentally place a magnet too close to your device, simply move the item away.
+The pacemaker or ICD will return to its normal programmed settings once the magnet is removed.

-The use of magnetic mattress pads and pillows is not recommended since it would be difficult to keep a 6-inch (15 centimeter) separation from your heart device.
+The use of magnetic mattress pads and pillows is not recommended as it would be difficult to maintain a 15cm (6 inch) separation from your device at all times.

 Category: Implantable DevicesCan I go through store anti-theft detectors?

 Yes.
-Anti-theft detectors in stores and libraries generate electromagnetic fields that can sense embedded tags on merchandise.
-It may be possible, under unique circumstances, for these fields to temporarily affect the operation of your heart device.
-Significant effects from interference are unlikely if you pass normally through the detectors.
-It is recommended that you:
+Anti-theft security systems in shops and libraries generate electromagnetic fields that detect embedded tags on merchandise.
+Under unusual circumstances, these fields could temporarily affect the operation of your heart device, but significant interference is unlikely if you walk through normally.

-Be aware of anti-theft detectors
+Be aware of anti-theft detector gates as you enter and leave

-Walk through at a normal walking speed
+Walk through at a normal pace and do not linger near the equipment

 Can an MRI scan affect my ICD?